NeptuneMagicSauce/CatPi/README.md

   and yet logEvent() needs to call updateLogFile() otherwise it would have the wrong log file
 - plots: have a horizontal marker at every 5 grams
+- validate gzip on Pi: how long does it take? for i in ~/.local/share/CatPi/logs/*txt ; do basename $i; time gzip -c $i > ~/tmp/tmp.gz; done if it is slow, do it in a background thread and signal end with timer it is very fast
+- gzip historical data:
+for i in ~/.local/share/CatPi/logs/*txt ; do gzip -v $i; done